devnulli/EvlWatcher/README.md

 ## If you want to support EvlWatcher monetarily

-below has changed because, turns out, its not true [see here](https://github.com/devnulli/EvlWatcher/issues/32) ~~To be honest, that chapter is only there because I was asked to do it.
+I had to change the optimistic, world is good, text below, because, turns out, its not true [see here](https://github.com/devnulli/EvlWatcher/issues/32)

-EvlWatcher doesnt have a lot of expenses, and therefore doesn't really need much monetary support. ~~ Well,
+~~To be honest, that chapter is only there because I was asked to do it.~~ ~~EvlWatcher doesnt have a lot of expenses, and therefore doesn't really need much monetary support.~~

-If you want to say thanks, I would be happy if you would ~~buy me a coffe or a beer~~ help me afford a Certificate or so, either here:
+If you want to say thanks, I would be happy if you would ~~buy me a coffe or a beer~~ help me afford a certificate so I can sign the source code, either here:
 <a href='https://ko-fi.com/F2F02MKY9' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://cdn.ko-fi.com/cdn/kofi2.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>

 or here by donating to Bitcoin address `bc1q5hk4xum577t6zcfhxgtk2jrjjmxc2nq3uurvg3`.

 or just donate to you favorite charity.

+## Why is that a fucking Virus according to my virus-scanner?
+Its pretty sure not a virus, when you make sure of the following:
+- only download it from here (github)

+If you download it from somewhere else:
+- check its MD5
+  - for v2.0 the MD5 is `d658718ea9cc794e704b02b7c252365e`

+EvlWatcher 2.0 is written in C# and therefore easily readable and changeable.
+So is it a virus when you didnt make sure of the above steps?
+Possibly, yea.
+Probably not, but possibly.

+## When will you fix that?
+While it's not certified, some heuristics say its a virus, because of some program code they find "sus". (like playing around with the firewall?)
+135€
+Donations received so far
+12€

 ## EvlWatcher is, and always will be, ad-free and without costs.